 There are many different types of motorhomes, RVs and campervans to choose from and at first, the differences between them can be confusing.

-Below, you’ll find a breakdown of what’s what and this will give you an idea about which type will suit you best.
+Below, you’ll find a breakdown of what’s what and this will give you an idea about which camper or motorhome styles will suit you best.

 The words RV (recreational vehicle), motorhome and campervan are often used interchangeably.